Bernadette Pujals

-Bernadette Pujals (born 8 July 1968) is a Mexican Olympic dressage rider.
+Bernadette Pujals Cavallo (born 8 July 1968) is a Mexican Olympic dressage rider.
 Representing Mexico, she competed at two Summer Olympics (in 2008 and 2016).
 Her best Olympic result came at the 2008 Beijing Games, where she achieved 9th position in the individual dressage competition.

 Pujals also competed at two editions of World Equestrian Games (in 1998 and 2006).
 Her current best World Equestrian Games results came in 2006, when she placed 10th in both special and freestyle dressage competitions.

 Pujals has won several medals at Pan American Games and at Central American and Caribbean Games.

 In 2020 she decided to ride under the Spanish flag.